zacharyvoase/dagny/README.md

 in-depth explanation.

-### The Action Renderer
+### Renderers

-When you wrap a method with `@action`, it does more than just declare it as an action.
 An action actually comes in two parts: one part does the processing, the other returns a response to the client.
-This allows for transparent content negotiation.
-TODO: complete renderer documentation
+This allows for transparent content negotiation, and means you never have to write a separate ‘API’ for your site.

+Usage is as follows:

     class User(Resource):

+        # ... snip! ...

         @action
         def show(self, username):
             self.user = get_object_or_404(User, username=username)

-        @show.render.html
-        def show(self):
-            # This is the default HTML-rendering behavior.
-            return render_to_response("user/show.html", {
-                'self': self
-            }, context_instance=RequestContext(self.request))

         @show.render.json
         def show(self):
             return HttpResponse(content=simplejson.dumps(self.user.to_dict()),
                                 mimetype='application/json')

+When `show()` is called by a request, the main body of the action is first run.
+If this does not return a `django.http.HttpResponse` outright, the action will perform content negotiation, to decide which renderer to use.
+In most circumstances, this will be `html`.
+The default behavior of the `html` renderer looks something like this:

+    def html_renderer(action_instance, resource_instance, resource_class):
+        resource_name = resource_class.__name__
+        if resource_name.endswith("Resource"):
+            resource_name = resource_name[:-8]
+        resource_name = camel_to_underscore(resource_name)

+        action_name = action_instance.method.__name__

+        template_path_prefix = getattr(resource_class, 'template_path_prefix', "")
+        template_name = "%s%s/%s.html" % (template_path_prefix, resource_name, action_name)

+        return render_to_response(template_name, {
+          'self': resource_instance
+        }, context_instance=RequestContext(resource_instance.request))

+You can define additional renderers for a single action using the decoration shortcut (`@<action_name>.render.<format>`) as seen above; since content negotiation is based on mimetypes, a global `dict` mapping shortcodes to full mimetype strings is kept under `dagny.mimetypes.MIMETYPES`.
+You can define your
+own:

+    from dagny.mimetypes import MIMETYPES

+    MIMETYPES['rss'] = 'application/rss+xml'
+    MIMETYPES['png'] = 'image/png'
+    MIMETYPES.setdefault('json', 'text/javascript')

+There is already a relatively extensive list of types defined; see the relevant file for more information.